 By the end of this course you should be able to...

 - Visualise, represent and express your ideas about the human form with increased confidence, informed and inspired by historical and contemporary artist contexts

 - Develop and sustain an ongoing figurative practice that relates to contemporary contexts

 - Critically engage with your practice and that of your peers.

 What level is the course and do I need any particular skills?

-You will need experience of life drawing and/or painting eg City Lit Year of The Figure and Portrait or at least one year's previous study in the subject area.
+As this is an advanced course, you will need to have prior experience of life/portrait drawing and/or painting, such as, for example, City Lit year of the figure and portrait, or demonstrable evidence of at least one year's previous study in the subject area.